rock3tmedia/milkstateApp/README.md

 Milkstate is a Single-page App(SPA) JavaScript Prototyping Engine.

 Quickly prototype your applications with complete full-stack capabilities.
-Unlike other protoyping frameworks, Milkstake allows you to continue devloping on the prototype to turn it into a fully functional app.
+Unlike other protoyping frameworks, Milkstake allows you to continue developing on the prototype to turn it into a fully functional app.

 ### Prerequisites